Something went wrong

 2.9M491,612

-3418 New Haven Number Two Heating Oil Companies You Can Trust
+3417 New Haven Oil Companies You Can Bank On

-With 397,280,973.21 gallons of heating oil delivered to New Haven houses last winter, the New Haven community depends on its 3418 oil companies to keep their oil tanks full.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 397,280,973.21 gallons of fuel oil delivered to New Haven houses last winter, the New Haven community depends on its 3417 oil companies to keep warm throughout the winter.
+Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of New Haven, two of the closest terminals are Buckeye in Wethersfield, CT and Sprague W in Springfield, MA.
-Then, the truck delivers the oil to homes and businesses throughout New Haven and the surrounding vicinity.
+Then, the truck delivers the fuel oil to homes and businesses throughout New Haven and the surrounding vicinity.